ME495-EmbeddedSystems/homework-1-sairam-umakanth/inspection.md

     ```

-12. Use the ROS command `${command and args}` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
+12. Use the ROS command `ros2 interface show crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
     ```
     turtlesim/Pose mixer # use a strange formula to set the new location of the turtle float32 x